Anknoit/Go-Portfolio/README.md

 # Go-Portfolio
-Learning Go and building project along the way, This README will be my note taking place
+Learning Go and building project along the way, This README will be my note taking place taking reference from "Learning Go: An Idiomatic Approach to Real World Go"

 ## NOTES